 Some important things to remember (unsorted)

 - Fuse Protection.
 To protect the rectifier, a slow fuse must be used.
 If choke loaded, the fuse must be from the output of the DC voltage, to the rest of the circuit.
-If capacitor loaded, the fuse must be to the transformer center tap.
-(So where there is a wire to the transformer center tap, inside this wire must be a fuse inserted)
+If capacitor loaded, the fuse must be to the transformer Cathode Tap.
+(So where there is a wire to the transformer Cathode Tap, inside this wire must be a fuse inserted)

 - The ideal application of ANY rectifier tube, all brands, is Choke Loaded.
 A choke loaded rectifier circuits will give better performance in many ways, however it's function is often misunderstood, and for this reason not often used.
 However we recommend a choke loaded circuits with first priority always.